jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.3.4 (2026/01/30) =
+* Fix: Prevent duplicate shortcut transients from being created on every page.
+* Fix: Hotfix TypeError crashes in MCP tool calls when JSON-RPC requests are missing an id field.
+* Add: Introduce a new wp_upload_request MCP tool that generates one-time upload URLs so agents can upload local files via curl instead of base64.
+* Add: Add a new MCP "Database" module that lets you execute SQL queries.
+* Update: Remove the default popup title and AI name fallback so leaving the title field empty now shows no title at all.
+* Fix: Resolve a PHP 8.2 deprecation warning related to a dynamic property.

 = 3.3.3 (2026/01/27) =
 * Add: Introduce a Streamable HTTP transport for MCP so Claude Code can connect directly to WordPress.